benjaminchang23/ScraperSanatizer/README.md

 # ScraperSanatizer
-Scaper to sanatize inputs to a scapter
+Sanatizer to sanatize inputs to a scraper